emaj9/computing-workshop/cw-website/pages/research-notes.md

     C. Did this paper provide what you wanted out of it?
 If not, did you have reasonable expectations for it?

+notes with eliz

+sure there are ppl using elems of cp, lie cs for social good -- using cp but not knowing!! finding the researches -- as michael goldweber to find these kinds of papers.

+1 project: classification system of literature
+another: talking to people about what they're doing - might be more interesting project
+    - if you were a reporter askign about professors pedagogy - you don't need ethics to do that! although jounralists have their own set of ethis
+    - don't worry about research ethics yet - don't let it get in the way of ethics yet - imagine reporter - what questions would you be asking?
+    - 5 to 10 questions - first work on them together - then roleplay!! then
+      role play the other way around. roleplaying is good!
+    - objective: looking at practioners how are they implementing
+    - what elements of critical pedagogy are they implementing?
+    - not the critical pedagogy master will implement it
+    - suggest i do: brainstorm of lists (rough) of what are the elements of cp that i see -
+    - for next time expecting: draft list of questions, and a draft list of elements of critical pedagogy

 Reading list
 ------------